-A couple months ago I talked about 8 habits you can do before bed to organize a healthier lifestyle.
-If you miss that post read it here.
+A couple months ago I talked about 8 nighttime habits to organize a healthier lifestyle.
 Now I want to talk about habits you can do when you wake up to achieve the same thing.

 If you can master your morning then, I truly believe, you can master your day.
 What do I mean by mastering your day?
 I mean controlling your day instead of letting it control you.
 Making intentional choices instead survival decisions in the hot zone.
 You know, the hot zone?
 I’ve talked about the hot zone before but let me say again the hot zone is when you feel overwhelmed, completely disorganized, and in survival mode.
 Your decisions become more about short-term fixes instead of long term goals.
 Living in the hot zone day after day will keep you stuck and far away from your goals.
 It’s impossible to make positive healthy changes if every day is filled with chaotic hot zone moments.
 With that said, our goal is to stay out of the hot zone the majority of the time.
 Of course, we are humans and life happens but if you find yourself in the hot zone more often than not it’s time to reevaluate and make changes.

 Taking control back over your mornings is a great place to start.
 In my experience, the first couple hours of waking up will set the tone for the rest of day.
 Please don’t misunderstand; I’m not saying that we shouldn’t have lazy mornings or days we sleep in.
 Trust me, I can be lazy with the best of them.
 What I’m saying is if your days are out of control and you struggle to achieve goals then taking stock of your mornings is a good place to start.
 Remember change does not happen without change.